You want to know how to get lean, not bulky?

 For the girls that were consistently told that they can not get too muscular and their fears are irrational, even when they couldn’t fit in their tops and jeans anymore.

-Since this topic seems to be taboo in the fitness world (mostly consisting of ”girls can’t get too big” members), I decided to give you my guide on how to get lean and not bulky.
+Since this topic seems to be taboo in the fitness world (mostly consisting of ”girls can’t get too big” members), I decided to share with you my guide on how to get lean and toned, but not bulky.

 So, if you are wondering how to get slim down your legs without bulking up muscle, or how to tone your arms without making them bigger, you’re in the right place.